Get The Help You Need (504) 586-5200

 July 22nd, 2016

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Surgical Errors on Friday, July 22, 2016.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Surgical Errors on Friday, July 22, 2016.

 Those in Louisiana who are seeking damages from a negligent healthcare provider or professional must keep in mind that the state has a restrictive rule demanded by the medical and insurance lobbies that restricts a plaintiff’s recovery for pain and suffering to $500,000.
 The law is particularly severe because, unlike in many other states, the law here also includes lost wages and lost earning capacity within the stated cap.
 Thus, a medical malpractice case that is technically worth millions may be restricted to the capped amount.